poiz-liip/LiipAuthorManager/README.md

 This Field is used to gather the first & last Names of the newly added Author with space as the delimiter.
 During the saving of the Post, the Author is automatically saved as a normal **Wordpress User (with the Role of an Author)**.

-This makes it easy to create an Author in a matter of seconds and have it available as within the Users List and ready to be referenced from any Blog.
+This makes it easy to create an Author in a matter of seconds and have it available within the Users List and ready to be referenced from any Blog.
 Simple, huh?